 5. INVEST IN A JOGGING STROLLER / BIKE TRAILER

 We bought a Thule stroller around the three months mark that we can use while running, biking, and cross country skiing.
 It made a big difference for us as a couple.
-The exact model is the Thule Chariot Sport 2 (Amazon affiliate link)
+Our model is the Thule Chariot Sport 2.
+In the US, I think the Thule Chariot Cross Multisport comes close to it.
+(Amazon affiliate link)

 From training separately, we could finally train together again.
 One “advantage” is that the weight of the carrier and the growing child makes it harder for the person pushing/pulling (read my husband), so it makes training way fairer.